Local nonprofits receive community health awards

-Two organizations serving residents in Livingston and Wayne counties are receiving Excellus BlueCross BlueShield’s community health awards to help provide better access to food, health care and assistance.
+Ten area nonprofit organizations are receiving Excellus BlueCross BlueShield’s community health awards to help provide people with better access to food, health care and assistance.

 “Especially during this pandemic, our health plan’s focus is on helping address the economic and social conditions influencing the health of our community,” said Christopher Booth, president and CEO.